metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 Get-Verb | Select-Object Verb, Group | Sort-Object Verb
 ```

-For function nouns prefer 1 word or maximum 3 (distinguished by uppercase letters) for example:
+For function nouns prefer one word or maximum three (distinguished by uppercase letters) for example:

 - `Invoke-Process`
 - `Get-SqlServer`

 Sometimes this is not possible, for example `Get-SqlServer` function may collide with existing
-PowerShell commandlets, in this case it's better to use 3 words rather than naming your function to
+PowerShell commandlets, in this case it's better to use three words rather than naming your function
-something that doesn't describe it's purpose, ex. `Get-SqlServerInstance` would be fine too,
+to something that doesn't describe it's purpose, ex. `Get-SqlServerInstance` would be fine too,
 although such exceptions should be rare.

 Noun word must be singular not plural, regardless if input or output is an array of objects.\